BenasB/LED-Matrix-Generator/README.md

 # LED Matrix Generator
 Generate graphics for LED matrices.
 To avoid misunderstandings, a combination of LED states (turned on/off) is called a graphic.
+My first try at creating programs with WPF.

 [Download .exe](https://github.com/BenasB/LED-Matrix-Generator/raw/master/LEDMatrixGenerator.zip)